The commitments of Chambéry Savoie Mont Blanc Airport

 VINCI Airports was the first group to implement a global eco-friendly strategy, entitled Airpact, that aims for reducing its carbon footprint through strong environmental involvements by the end of 2020.

-- To get and to maintain the ACA certificate for all its airports
+To obtain and maintain ACA (Airport Carbon Accreditation) for all airports;

 The global environmental policy of VINCI Airports is based upon a seven-action programme: